 Representative knowledge is best for customer relationships

-Harris Interactive reached out to several customers regarding their experiences on the phone with a call center, and it was revealed that customer service agents failed to answer questions 50% of the time.
-Given that the representative is meant to be an extension of the business and should know all about the products and services being offered, this statistic does not bode well for customer relations.
+Harris Interactive reached out to several customers regarding their experiences on the phone with a call center and revealed that customer service agents failed to answer questions 50% of the time.
+Given that the representative is meant to be an extension of the business and should know all about the offered products and services, this statistic does not bode well for customer relations.
 The ability for representatives to achieve first-call resolution is essential in keeping happy, loyal customers.

 Americans tell more people about bad experiences than good ones.

-The last thing everyone should know about a call center comes to us again from American Express.
-The company determined that Americans tell an average of nine people about good experiences and 16 about poor experiences when it comes to talking to customer service.
-We’ve mentioned multiple times how important relationships are with customers, and if representatives aren’t trained properly, their negative calls can result in more than just one unhappy customer.
+American Express revealed another important factor during their research.
+The company determined that Americans tell an average of only nine people about good experiences but 16 people about poor experiences when it comes to talking about customer service.
+We’ve repeatedly mentioned the importance of meaningful relationships with customers, and if representatives aren’t trained properly, their negative calls can result in more than just one unhappy customer.

-Information is always key.
-The more information a business has, the better it can operate.
-There is plenty of information readily available for call centers, and it would be useful to read up on some of it if your business wishes to have happy, loyal customers.
+Information is always crucial.
+The more actionable information a business has, the better it can operate.
+There is plenty of information readily available for call centers.
+It would be helpful to read up on some of it if your business wishes to have happy, loyal customers.